In order to use this feature, you must be an Editor, Admin or Account Owner in Walnut.

 Click the three dots on the right end of the toolbar and click “Edit Source”

 The code of the selected element will appear below your template screen.

 - If you wish to see the code of the parent or encompassing element, simply click on the right angle arrow, next to the title of the element.

 - If you wish to find and/or find and replace a specific element, simply click anywhere within the code, and use the following keyboard shortcuts:

 Command Mac PC Find Command + F Control + F Find & Replace Command + Option + F Control + Alt + F

 How do I revert any changes I've applied?

 If you made a change to the code, and clicked 'Apply' but weren't getting the results you were expecting; you can undo your edit quickly by hitting command + Z (Mac) or control + Z (PC) to revert your changes.
-This will only work on the last change made, and if the Storyline did not save.
-For reverting saved changes, either click "Reset Changes" on the element, or "Reset all Changes" on the Storyline screen.
+This will only work on the last change made, and if the template did not save.
+For reverting saved changes, either click "Reset Changes" on the element, or "Reset all Changes" on the template screen.